ibexa/documentation-developer/docs/search/activity_log_search_reference/activity_log_criteria.md

 Those Criteria `Ibexa\Contracts\ActivityLog\Values\ActivityLog\Query` for `Ibexa\Contracts\ActivityLog\ActivityLogServiceInterface::find`.

-They are applied to log entry groups.
-For example, with the criteria `ActionCriterion`, you will obtain log entry groups having an entry with this action, containing all their entries with eventually various actions.
+They're applied to log entry groups.
+For example, with the criteria `ActionCriterion`, you obtain log entry groups having an entry with this action, containing all their entries with eventually various actions.

 See [Searching in the Activity Log groups](recent_activity.md#searching-in-the-activity-log-groups) for how to use a query, and an example combining several criteria.